Money in Poland

 Poland - Money

-The National Bank of Poland (NBP) decided to keep the reference rate at the record low of 1.50% at its 16-17 May monetary policy meeting, as anticipated by market analysts.
-In addition, the Bank held its lombard rate at 2.50%, the deposit rate at 0.50% and the rediscount rate at 1.75%.
-The Bank has left the reference rate unchanged for two years now and Poland’s latest economic developments suggest a stable monetary policy for the coming months.
+As anticipated by market analysts, the National Bank of Poland (NBP) kept the reference rate unchanged at a record-low 1.50% at its 4–5 July monetary policy meeting.
+In addition, the Bank held the lombard rate unchanged at 2.50%, the deposit rate at 0.50% and the rediscount rate at 1.75%.
+With July’s decision, the Bank has now kept the reference rate unchanged for more than two years.

-Against this backdrop, the majority of our panelists expect the policy rate to end 2017 at the current level, with the Consensus at 1.54%.
-For 2018, the panel sees the rate ending the year at 1.98%.
+Against this backdrop, all of our panelists expect the reference rate to end 2017 at the current level, with the Consensus at 1.50%.
+For 2018, the panel sees the rate ending the year at 1.89%.

 Poland - Money Data